-FrogID is the AM’s flagship citizen science project that is improving our understanding of Australia’s unique frog species.
+FrogID is the Australian Museum’s flagship citizen science project that is improving our understanding of Australia’s unique frog species.

-Please donate to FrogID to support essential frog research and conservation.
+Please donate to the Australian Museum FrogID project to support essential frog research and conservation.

 The Australian Museum’s Herpetology department is working closely with Australian Registry of Wildlife Health and government biosecurity and environment agencies to understand the scale of the mass frog deaths across Australia, leading the research to understand the likely causes.